Integrated Care Journal | Our Privacy and Cookie Statement

 We collect data in the following ways:

-- From public websites which publish contact information.
+- From public websites which publish contact information, where we believe there is a legitimate interest.

 - Through our sales process during which we require client’s details to invoice them and send them the products they order.

-Dorson West’s data is held in the following places:
+Dorson Inform’s data is held in the following places:

 - Our password-protected CRM system which is only accessible to selected staff.